A thriving church for every people.

 The fact is that our old name, “New Tribes Mission” was becoming a hindrance.
 In many of the nations Ethnos missionaries work, each of the words that made up our name were putting up red flags for governing bodies who issue our visas and for the leaders of the people groups who need a gospel witness in their own language.

 Our founders had a vision for reaching the world: “By unflinching determination we hazard our lives and gamble all for Christ until we have reached the last tribe regardless of where that tribe might be.”
 (Brown Gold magazine, Issue 1, May 1943)

 That’s a far-reaching vision.
 A vision that represents God’s heart for the world.
 A vision that’s worth our getting passionate about and working together to make it a reality.

 That vision hasn’t changed, but the world has.
 We face new challenges, and we are learning to face them together — relying upon God to unite His people to overcome them for His glory.

-Ethnos is the name that anchors us to our foundations and points us to our future.
+Ethnos Canada is the name that anchors us to our foundations and points us to our vision.